Natural Attractions in Golden Bay That Will Blow Your Mind!

 Location: From the Takaka Hill Highway (State Highway 60) turn down Canaan Road (next to The Woolshed) and drive for 11km (7 miles) on the narrow unsealed road until you read the car park at the end of the road.

 Accessed on the Aorere Goldfields Track, the Stafford’s Cave and Ballroom Cave can be explored (providing you have a torch/flashlight).
 The track passes remnants of gold-mining history on the way to the Ballroom Cave, supposedly named because old miners used to host dances in here.
 The track continues beyond the caves leading to a dam.
 On a clear day, this section of the track rewards walkers with views of the Wakamarama and Burnett ranges, Ruataniwha Inlet and Farewell Spit.

-Location: From Collingwood, follow the Collingwood-Bainham Road inland for about 7km then turn off the main road at Rockville where Aorere Goldfields and Devil’s Boots are signposted.
+Location: From Collingwood, follow the Collingwood-Bainham Road inland for about 7km (4 miles) then turn off the main road at Rockville where Aorere Goldfields and Devil’s Boots are signposted.
 Follow the road and rough gravel road to the Goldfields car park.

 9. Devil’s Boots

 On the way to the Aorere Goldfields, don’t miss this unusual limestone outcrop known as the Devil’s Boot!
 You’ll know it when you see it.